A Caveat and Affiliates

 When maintained outdoors, English ivy does best in moderate conditions.
 Protect it from both harsh winter winds and excessive heat of summer.
 Keep in mind that very humid conditions can encourage root rot and bacterial leaf spot.

-Ivies grown indoors prefer cooler nights, often below 60 degrees Fahrenheit.
+Ivies living indoors prefer cooler nights, often below 60 degrees Fahrenheit.
 Many species overwinter outside in pots and will grow back from their stems.
-During hot summer days, mist frequently to keep them happy.
+During hot summer days, mist them frequently to keep them happy.

 This vigorous plant requires only a little feeding.
 During the growing season, feed with controlled-release fertilizer or biweekly with weak liquid fertilizer.
 Over-fertilizing proves more harmful than not providing enough fertilizer.

 Ivy plants grow vigorously.
 Therefore, repot small ivy plants into fresh potting soil every year.
 Older plants may need repotting every year or every other year.
 Even if the plant does not need a larger pot, consider repotting with fresh soil into the same pot.
 Often, this helps refresh and rejuvenate a plant that seems old and tired.